meks77/easy-validation/args/Readme.md

 * String and
 * Collections

 I plan to add verifier as soon as I need it.
-Contributers are very welcome.
+Contributors are very welcome.